TarynBeaupre/VideoGamed/README.md

 #### User Management Stories

 -   As a user, I want to register for an account so I can start using the app.
--   As a user, I want to log in to my account to access my tasks and projects.
+-   As a user, I want to log in to my account to access my wishlist.
 -   As a user, I want to log out of my account to securely end my session.
--   As a user, I want to be able to edit my username, password and email
+-   As a user, I want to be able to edit my username, password, email and profile picture

 #### Home Page Stories
 -  As a user, I want to be able to search for a specific game in the home page's nav bar